complexecolab/complexecolab.github.io/content/people/mariakuruvilla.md

 > Maybe at climate velocity

 Which means Maria might be moving at the exact speed to remain static in climate space under climate change.
+Neat!

 If we had an award for most likely to be down to get lunch on little notice, Maria would win that award.
 Maria if you're reading this, want to go to Araya's